Is AvaTrade legit?

 Broker ownership transparency

-Ownership structure of AvaTrade is public, everyone can check the owners of the company on their website, which adds to their reliability scores.
+Ownership structure of AvaTrade is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Broker management transparency